Julesy1x8/js201/labs/05_canvas/99-End of Module Labs/polish sketches.md

 Keep each sketch on a new HTML file and a separate JS Script.

+---

-Once you have your sketches, create a site that hosts all your sketches so you can share them.
+Once you have your sketches, create a site on GitHub that hosts all your sketches so you can share them.